-Thus we clearly evidence that the construct "Gum-e-Hussein" has come to have two distinct and separate meanings which have rarely coalesced throughout the fourteen centuries that it has been commemorated.
-There is the public's "Gum-e-Hussein", and there is Imam Hussein's own "Gum-e-Hussein".
+Thus, we clearly evidence that the construct “Gum-e-Hussein” has come to have two distinct and separate meanings which have rarely coalesced throughout the fourteen centuries that it has been commemorated:

-In the age of universal tyranny, the public's "Gum-e-Hussein" is supposed to have led to adopting the Imam's own "Gum-e-Hussein" to strike at the very heart of tyrants and its systems of oppression.
+In the age of universal tyranny, the public's “Gum-e-Hussein” is supposed to have led to adopting the Imam's own angst, his own grief, his own “Gum-e-Hussein”, to strike at the very heart of tyrants and its systems of oppression.

 Has that happened?
-Which meaning should one adopt in our own age of universal tyranny, 1377 years after Imam Hussein exemplified his own "Gum-e-Hussein"?
+Which meaning should one rationally adopt in our own age of universal tyranny, almost fourteen centuries (and counting) after Imam Hussein exemplified his own “Gum-e-Hussein”?

 Is Imam Hussein the private property of Shia Muslims that its rank and file can do whatever it likes in his memory?
 The Imam is an exemplifier for all Muslims, nay, for all humanity, for wherever tyranny exists.